The Future of Real Estate Agents

 By accumulating billions of dollars, centralizing data, and pushing technological developments, Zillow, Redfin, Open Door, and similar companies have removed much of the burden of real estate transactions from consumers.
 They’ve made it possible for consumers to list their houses, search for homes, view tours, apply for mortgages, and quickly close on homes.

 Of course, whether consumers can still benefit from the personalized service, attention, and expertise of a qualified real estate agent is an entirely different question.
-We believe the answer is an unequivocal yes!
-Although, not without finding new ways to distinguish themselves and deliver more value.
+We believe the answer is an unequivocal yes! although, agents will need to find new ways to distinguish themselves and deliver more value.

-And this is the nexus of the question, can independent real estate agents can continue to survive as independents, meets the rising dominance of technologically enabled brokers and disruptors.
+And this is the nexus of the question—can independent real estate agents continue to survive as independents while confronting the rising dominance of technology-enabled brokers and disruptors?